technometrics-lab/Proximity-indices-applied-to-OpenAlex/README.md

 The repository contains several folders each dedicated to specific task of the project.

 * creation_data_and_variables
- </li> This folder contains all the files which create the different pandas dataframes of variables.
+ <br> This folder contains all the files which create the different pandas dataframes of variables.
 * exploratory_analysis
- </li> This folder contains all the files which explore and visualize the data generated in the previous folder.
+ <br> This folder contains all the files which explore and visualize the data generated in the previous folder.
 * indices_proximity
- </li> This folder contains all the files which generate, explore, visualize, process, cluster and forecast time series of
+ <br> This folder contains all the files which generate, explore, visualize, process, cluster and forecast time series of
  indices of technological proximity.

 <p align="right">(<a href="#readme-top">back to top</a>)</p>